lrcfmd/FUSE-stable/README.txt

 This is the current stable version of FUSE, originally published in this paper: and is provided "as is" under the GNU public licence

 https://pubs.rsc.org/en/content/articlelanding/2018/fd/c8fd00045j#!divAbstract

+the below readme is for version 1 of the code.

+Version 2, located in the fuse_v2 folder has it's own readme and install instructions.

 ********************************************************************************
 There are now three stable versions of FUSE available: